The Virginity Myth We Need To Stop Believing

 I first connected with Lesli after I wrote a column on how losing my virginity taught me that sex doesn't have to be unwanted to be not the sex you want.
 In other words, my first time wasn't great.
 My 19-year-old response was to dye my light hair jet-black in a friend's bathroom sink a few days later (change your hair, change your life?), but this adjustment didn't erase my impression that I had squandered some precious, irretrievable commodity on an undeserving recipient; that process took time and perspective and the thoroughly good sex I fortunately went on to have.
 Part of moving on was telling myself that first times are very often endured instead of enjoyed, and that they open the door to more fulfilling sexual experiences.
 That's exactly what Lesli reached out to tell me she doesn't want.
 She is a virgin — what she calls a "secular virgin" — for a very simple reason: not because she has taken a vow of abstinence or has never been presented with a sexual opportunity, but because she has never been presented with a sexual opportunity that appealed to her.
 And she sees no reason to act on one that doesn't.

 And then there's the assumption that people who are abstinent must also be devoid of desire.
 "It’s almost like people tie virginity with asexuality," Lesli notes.
 "While asexuality is something that is real for a lot of people, it's not for me...
 I just haven’t found somebody."
-Nor has Lesli experienced same-sex attraction, she says.
+Nor has Lesli experienced same-sex attraction, she says, and yes, she has been in love, thank you for asking, but she didn't feel ready to express that love sexually.
 Sexually repressed?
 It's not that, either.
 "I masturbate," she says.
 "I really enjoy being at one with my nakedness — I’m very pro-naked.
 I like seeing my body...
 I know what kind of sex I want to have, and therefore I know I couldn’t have had that type of sex when I was 18, 21, 22.
 It just wasn’t possible."

-And then there's the assumption that people who are abstinent must also be devoid of desire.
-"It’s almost like people tie virginity with asexuality," Lesli notes.
-"While asexuality is something that is real for a lot of people, it's not for me...
-I just haven’t found somebody."
-Nor has Lesli experienced same-sex attraction, she says.
-Sexually repressed?
-It's not that, either.
-"I masturbate," she says.
-"I really enjoy being at one with my nakedness — I’m very pro-naked.
-I like seeing my body...
-I know what kind of sex I want to have, and therefore I know I couldn’t have had that type of sex when I was 18, 21, 22.
-It just wasn’t possible."

 "Virgin" is a label you shed by doing something that there are countless reasons you might not want or might not be able to do.
 Maybe you're queer and you haven't yet had the opportunity to express your sexual identity; maybe you're asexual and you're already expressing it.
-Maybe you have chosen to wait for marriage; maybe you are struggling with a mental health problem, or you are differently abled and can't physically have certain kinds of sex.
+Maybe you have chosen to wait for marriage; maybe you are struggling with a mental health problem, or you are differently abled and can't physically have intercourse.

 "I feel like sometimes as women, or just people who don’t identify as straight, cis men, we’re kind of expected to get what you get and then keep moving forward until you get what you want," she adds, "and it’s like, 'Well, can’t I just get what I want the first time around?'"